-Doctors need to dig into sex differences to give women better treatment for heart failure: Expert
+Doctors should dig into biological differences to improve heart failure treatment in women: Expert

 This male bias is seen across all fields of pre-clinical research, she noted.

-Her findings were included in her review paper, published in peer review journal Nature Reviews Cardiology on March 8, where she made reference to about 250 studies.
+Her findings were included in her review paper, published in the peer-reviewed journal Nature Reviews Cardiology on March 8, where she made reference to about 250 studies.

 “This is 10, 20 years of plodding on and telling people there is a difference.
 More research is needed to understand how men and women respond differently to heart failure treatments, and addressing these gaps could lead to better outcomes for both genders,” she said.

-“One of the things that meant so much to me is the most recent New American Heart Association scientific statement and research on heart disease in women that was published in Circulation journal.
+“One of the things that meant so much to me is the most recent new American Heart Association scientific statement and research on heart disease in women that was published in the Circulation journal.
 It has finally set specific guidance for heart failure,” she added.

 The statement highlighted heart disease as the leading cause of death for women and identified several sex-specific risk factors in women, including complications during pregnancy and premature menopause.

-It also stated that unlike men, women have different symptoms of heart disease, are less likely to receive evidence-based therapies and more likely to have adverse outcomes after a heart attack.
+It also stated that, unlike men, women have different symptoms of heart disease, are less likely to receive evidence-based therapies and more likely to have adverse outcomes after a heart attack.

 “I hope with this, I will be able to push guidelines forward for doctors in Singapore to be mindful of these differences and address the risks for women with heart failure by asking the right questions,” she said.